 Why Patent Applications?

-The main goal of patenting an app is to prevent other companies from being able to copy and profit from your invention.
+The main goal of patenting an app idea is to prevent other companies from being able to copy and profit from your invention.
 Is it worth it to do so?
 Well, let’s consider:

-Imagine a scenario where you had an app idea, and maybe even built a prototype of your web or mobile app.
+Imagine a scenario where you had an app idea, and maybe even built a prototype of your web or mobile application.
 You decide that this is something truly unique and disruptive, so perhaps you should patent it.
 What you should consider are things like:

 - How much does the whole patent process cost?